rschristopher/rschristopher.github.io/src/criticisms/why-is-it-not-worth-more.md

 > Buy land, they're not making it anymore

-Will the total value of Bitcoin ever exceed the total value of all land on earth?
+Should Bitcoin by worth more than the total value of all land on earth?
-It's certainly possible to theorize on a price, a number of Satoshis per sqft, such that Bitcoin would be more valuable than real estate.
+It's certainly possible to theorize on a price, a number of Satoshis per sqft, such that Bitcoin would be more valuable than all real estate.
 But this isn't exactly useful nor practical.

 Not all land is for sale, not in fiat nor gold